citizenmatt/resharper-apitracker/results/rs81/readme.md

 * `HtmlMacroImplBase` now requires two type parameters, `TLanguage`, which must derive from `HtmlLanguage` and `TFile` which must implement `IHtmlFile`.
 Allows for macro to be used with HTML like languages, e.g. ASP.net + Razor
 * Addition of TypeScript scopes

+## Solution Analysis

+* `CheckForInterrupt` usage has been replace by `Func<bool>`
+* `IssueTypesManager.Instance` is marked obsolete.
+Use Component Model injection
+* Support for VS theming
+* Minor changes for implementation.
+Most not significant for plugin authors.

 ## Solution Builder

 No changes.